Imissher143/IS107-Laboratory_Work_1_Introduction_to_BI_and_Power_BI/README.md

-# IS107 - Laboratory Work 1 | Introduction to BI and Power BI
+# IS107 - Laboratory Work 1 - Introduction to Business Intelligence & Power BI

 ---